Distributed Computing for Huge-Scale Aggregative Convex Programming: Introduction

 \section{Introduction}

 Toward the exploration of hydrodynamic turbulence modeling within the framework of optimal correlation functions \cite{Tao2020}, an algorithm for distributed computing of linear programming of huge-scales is proposed in \cite{Tao2025v7LP}.
-In this work, we extend the linear problem by including the quadratic constraints of inequality that are aggregatively computable and convex and develop a distributed computing algorithm to solve this extended problem.
+In this work, we extend the linear program by including the quadratic constraints of inequality that are convex and aggregatively computable and develop a distributed computing algorithm to solve this extended problem.

-Specifically, the study employs the techniques outlined in the following, either conventional or new. (a) The global consensus with single common variable is applied to partition the constraints of equality and inequality into multiple consensus blocks; the subblocks of each consensus block partition the primal variables into multiple sets of disjoint subvectors to make computation of the primal variables feasible. (b) The global consensus constraints of equality and the original constraints of equality and inequality are converted into the extended constraints of equality via slack variables, the latter treated as independent, so as to help resolve the issues of feasibility and initialization of the algorithm. (c) The augmented Lagrangian is adopted as the basis to solve for the primal and slack variables iteratively; the block-coordinate Gauss-Seidel method, the proximal point method, and ADMM are used to update the primal and slack variables. (d) The primal sequence in a subblock is updated with the help of double proximal terms, one involving Norm-1 and the other Norm-2, in order to make the algorithm feasible.
-The descent models with built-in bounds are employed for the updates of the dual variables. (e) The initial values of the primal, slack, and dual sequences and the values of the control parameters are estimated in a qualitative manner. (f) Convergence of the algorithm to optimal solution is shown and the rate of convergence, $O(1/k^{1/2})$ is estimated under the feasibility conditions supposedly satisfied. (g) The issues yet to be resolved further are listed.
+Specifically, the study employs the techniques outlined in the following, either conventional or new. (a) The global consensus with single common variable is applied to partition the constraints of equality and inequality into multiple consensus blocks; the subblocks of each consensus block partition the primal variables into multiple sets of disjoint subvectors to make computation of the primal variables feasible. (b) The global consensus constraints of equality and the original constraints of equality and inequality are converted into the extended constraints of equality via slack variables, the latter treated as independent, so as to help resolve the issues of initialization and feasibility of the algorithm. (c) The augmented Lagrangian is adopted as the basis to solve for the primal and slack variables iteratively; the proximal point method, the block-coordinate Gauss-Seidel method, and ADMM are used to update the primal and slack variables. (d) The primal sequence in a subblock is updated with the help of double proximal terms, one involving the 2-norm and the other the 1-norm, in order to help make the algorithm feasible.
+Motivated by the mathematical structures of the first-order characteristics of the update rules for the primal and slack variables, the descent models with built-in bounds are proposed for the updates of the dual variables. (e) The feasibility conditions for the algorithm to produce optimal solutions are described and the assumptions underlying the analysis are listed with some justifications. (f) The initial values of the primal, slack, and dual sequences, the values of the parameters, and the upper bounds of the slack and dual are proposed in a qualitative manner in order to realize the feasibility conditions. (g) Convergence of the algorithm to optimal solution is shown and the rate of convergence, $O(1/k^{1/2})$ is roughly estimated under the feasibility conditions supposedly satisfied. (h) The issues yet to be resolved further are listed.